-An upgrade for CDMA 1xRTT networks that provides up to four times greater capacity.
+An upgrade for 2G CDMA 1xRTT networks that provided up to four times greater capacity.

-In most CDMA networks, 1xRTT (and 1x Advanced) is used for voice and text messaging, while 1xEV-DO (and/or LTE) - using its own dedicated radio frequencies - it used for data.
-Therefore the benefits of 1x Advanced apply mostly to voice service.
+Some devices used CDMA 1xRTT (and 1x Advanced) for voice and text messaging, while for data they used CDMA 1xEV-DO and/or LTE networks.
+Therefore the benefits of 1x Advanced applied mostly to voice service.

 The four times greater capacity means that a network upgrading from 1xRTT to 1x Advanced can handle four times as many voice calls using the same radio spectrum.
-Or - more likely - it can handle the same number of voice calls in one-fourth the radio spectrum, freeing up radio frequencies (bandwidth) for additional 1xEV-DO or LTE service, to handle growing demand for high-speed data service.
+Or - more likely - it can handle the same number of voice calls in one-fourth the radio spectrum, freeing up radio frequencies (bandwidth) for additional 1xEV-DO or LTE service.

 To achieve the full four-times capacity boost, all phones must support 1x Advanced as well.
-Carriers see some immediate benefit when upgrading network towers to 1x Advanced, but only realize the full four-fold capacity boost over time, as consumers upgrade to newer phones that support 1x Advanced.
+Carriers saw some immediate benefit when upgrading network towers to 1x Advanced, but only realized the full four-fold capacity boost over time, as consumers upgraded to newer phones that supported 1x Advanced.

 A 1x Advanced network can optionally be configured by the carrier to provide greater coverage compared to 1xRTT, at the expense of the improved capacity benefit.